imazen/resizer-web/content/docs/v4/plugins/faces.md

 :edit_info: develop/plugins/faces/readme.md
 ---

-# Faces plugin

 You can find a sample project for this plugin in `\Samples\ImageStudio` within the full download

 Human face detection plugin.
 Provides automatic face detection, as well as the CropAround plugin, which can even be combined in a single request (using &c.focus=faces) to provide face-focused/face-preserving cropping.

 OpenCV is required for face detection.
-Requires V3.2 or higher.

-A NuGet package for this plugin is not available, due to the vast number of dependencies.

 OpenCV does not support being used from multiple app domains.
 If you get a "Type Initializer Exception", restart the application pool and verify that it only contains 1 application, and that overlapped recycle is disabled.